-Act / Regulation Section Purpose Contact Impounding Act 30 & 31 Record of Impounding Identify impounding action by Council Development Services/Gov ernance.
+Act / Regulation Section Purpose Contact Protection of the Environment Operations Act 308 Public register of licences Identify licences granted under the Act Development Services/Governa nce.
+Impounding Act 30 & 31 Record of Impounding Identify impounding action by Council Development Services/Governa nce.
 Government Information (Public Access) Act 25 Disclosure Log of Access Applications Identify access applications where there is a public interest and Council has determined to provide access to the information Register can be accessed from Council's website.
 27 Register of Government Contracts Identify Council contracts that have (or are likely to have) a value of \$150,000 or more Register can be accessed from Council's website.
 Government Information (Public Access) Sch1.
-1(3)(d) Register of graffiti removal Identify graffiti removal work Governance Regulation 2009 Sch1.
+1(3)(d) Register of graffiti removal Identify graffiti removal work Facilities and Services Regulation 2009 Sch1.
 1(3)(e) Register of current political donations Identify current political donations Register can be accessed from a link on Council's website.
 Sch1.
 1(3)(e) Register of planning decisions Identify voting on planning matters of the elected council Register can be accessed from Council's website.
-Local Government Act 377- 378 Register of Delegations Identify functions delegated by the General Manager to Council Officers Register can be accessed by informal request under the GIPA Act.
-602 Rates Record In relation to a parcel of land, identify: • the value • rate liability Register can be accessed by informal request under the GIPA Act. the owner or lessee
+Local Government Act 377- 378 Register of Delegations Identify functions delegated by the General Manager to Council Officers Register can be accessed from Council's website.
+602 Rates Record In relation to a parcel of land, identify: • the value Register can be sought by informal request under the GIPA Act. rate liability the owner or lessee LITE OWLIEL OF 162266